neilralston/MechaCar_Statistical_Analysis/README.md

    Yes, this linear model is an efficient predicotr of mpg based on the following results:

-   * p-value is < assumed significance level of 0.05%, suggesting significant variable impacts
+   * p-value is less than the assumed significance level of 0.05%, suggesting significant variable impacts
-   * Multiple r-squared value is > 0.70, suggesting strong correlation
+   * Multiple r-squared value is greater than 0.70, suggesting strong correlation

 ## Summary Statistics on Suspension Coils